 2017: Hull enjoys its year as the UK City of Culture 2017.

 Hull is a great city to explore.
 It has a great history as you can see.
 Incidentally, the old own has recently played host to film crews for BBC Victoria and the feature film The Personal History of David Copperfield so you just don’t know who you might bump into when you're here.
 The city is also very forward looking.
-With many new industries here including wind turbine manufacturing, electronics, digigital marketing Hull really is a great place to experience both the past and the future.
+With many new industries here including wind turbine manufacturing, electronics, digital marketing Hull really is a great place to experience both the past and the future.
+A great place to include on your UK vacation.

 As well as all these things to see, there are also events happening throughout the year in Hull, so keep an eye out for these.
 As a former resident of the city and a frequent visitor, I'm sure that you'll find lots of things to do in Hull when you visit next.
 Happy exploring.